-Second degree DWI charges are Gross Misdemeanors, but carry higher mandatory minimums as to jail time than third degree DWI.
+Second-degree DWI charges are Gross Misdemeanors, but carry higher mandatory minimums to jail time than third-degree DWI.
 You may be subject to maximum bail and/or conditions of release.
-Collateral consequences include license revocation and/or cancellation inimical to public safety, license plate impoundment, the imposition of "whiskey plates," vehicle forfeiture and extensive programming including mandatory rehabilitation and enrollment in the interlock ignition program.
+Collateral consequences include license revocation and/or cancellation inimical to public safety, license plate impoundment, the imposition of "whiskey plates," vehicle forfeiture, and extensive programming including mandatory rehabilitation and enrollment in the interlock ignition program.

 First Degree DWI

-Our criminal defense attorney, J. Matthew Holson, is available to answer your DWI related questions and to ensure that your rights are aggressively defended.
+Our criminal defense attorneys are available to answer your DWI-related questions and to ensure that your rights are aggressively defended.
 Call 763-425-6330 or e-mail our attorney.
 We offer a free initial consultation and return all communications promptly.